Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Conclusion

 \section{Conclusion}

-This paper introduces a new algorithm, called Pontryagin-Bellman Differential Dynamic Programming (PDDP), to solve constrained nonlinear optimal control problems.
-The algorithm is developed by incorporating PMP into the DDP framework.
-The application of PMP within a DDP algorithm requires the development of a novel conceptual approach to derive the costate feedback laws, which constitutes the main contribution of this paper to the existing DDP literature.
+This paper presents a Differential Dynamic Programming (DDP) framework that incorporates Pontryagin’s Minimum Principle (PMP) to parameterize the control, for constrained low-thrust trajectory optimization, termed as Pontryagin-Bellman Differential Dynamic Programming (PDDP).

-The improvements of this new algorithm are threefold: 1) the implementation of the augmented Lagrangian and penalty methods allows for handling state-path constraints, a feature that pure indirect optimization techniques can hardly accommodate; 2) the use of DDP for the optimization of costate variables provides better robustness against poor initial guess compared to classical indirect methods; 3) the analytical control law derived from PMP allows for the generation of multi-spiral low-thrust trajectories with fewer optimization variables compared to previous DDP-based solvers.
+The presented PDDP algorithm offers three key advantages over existing methods.
+First, the capability to handle general continuous-time constraints by integrating violations along the trajectory and penalizing them quadratically—a feature that pure indirect methods can hardly accommodate.
+This approach is general, does not rely on primer vector, and is applicable to any DDP formulation.
+Second, the improved robustness to poor initial guesses by using DDP to optimize costate variables, compared to traditional indirect shooting approaches.
+Third, the use of an analytical control law derived from PMP enables efficient generation of multi-spiral low-thrust trajectories with fewer optimization variables than existing DDP-based solvers.

-The PDDP algorithm is demonstrated via three low-thrust trajectory optimization scenarios, under three-body dynamics in the Earth-Moon system.
-While the focus is on low-thrust trajectory optimization, the general formulation presented in this paper allows for the application of PDDP to any control-affine optimal control problem.